Shopify: 2020s

 In June 2022, Shopify partnered with Twitter.
-As a part of the deal, Twitter announced that it would launch a sales channel app for all of Shopify’s U.S. merchants through its app store.
+As a part of the deal, Twitter announced that it would launch a sales channel app for all of Shopify's U.S. merchants through its app store.
 Shopify also partnered with PayPal to offer Shopify Payments to merchants in France.
 On July 26, 2022, Lütke announced immediate layoffs totalling roughly 10 percent of its workforce.
-In a message to employees, the CEO said the company's planning on growth rates continuing on the trajectory of the past two years "didn’t pay off" and forced the company to downsize.
-In August 2022, Shopify announced it was making e-commerce marketing automation platform Klaviyo the recommended email solution partner for its Shopify Plus merchant platform, with a US$100 million strategic investment into the company.
+In a message to employees, the CEO and founder said the company's planning on growth rates continuing on the trajectory of the past two years "didn't pay off" and forced the company to downsize.
+In August 2022, Shopify announced it was making e-commerce marketing automation platform, Klaviyo, the recommended email solution partner for its Shopify Plus merchant platform, with a US$100 million strategic investment into the company.

+In May 2023, Shopify laid off approximately 20% of its workforce and sold Shopify Logistics, its in-house logistics arm, to Flexport, which subsequently became the preferred logistics partner for the e-commerce platform.

+On March 18, 2025, Shopify announced that it will transfer its U.S. listing from the NYSE to the Nasdaq Global Select Market.
+Shopify began trading as a Nasdaq-listed security on March 31, and became a component of the Nasdaq-100 index on May 19 at the stock market open.

+Position on U.S.-Canada tariffs and Canadian retaliation

+In 2025, Shopify founder and CEO Tobias Lütke criticized the federal Canadian government for its decision to impose retaliatory tariffs on the United States after President Donald Trump enacted 25% tariffs on Canadian goods.
+Lütke expressed disappointment with Trump's tariffs decision, but added, "Trump believes that Canada has not held its side of the bargain, and he set terms to prove that we still work together: get the borders under control and crack down on fentanyl dens."
+Shopify chief operating officer Kaz Nejatian similarly criticized Canadian policies, saying "Canada has turned a blind eye to being used as a training ground for foreign countries, gangs and terrorist groups."

 Technology

-Shopify was initially built on Ruby on Rails in 2004, using a single mySQL instance.
+Shopify was initially built on Ruby on Rails in 2004, using a single MySQL instance.
 In 2014, Shopify introduced sharding to distribute Shopify to multiple databases.
-Over the years, Shopify has moved to pods, fully isolated instances.
+Over the years, Shopify later moved to fully isolated instances.

-Shopify's client side mainly uses Javascript execution.

-Shopify allows independent developers to develop themes and apps on Shopify.
+Shopify maintains Hydrogen, an open-source headless JavaScript stack created in 2021, for its client-facing storefront applications.
+Developers are able to deploy their Hydrogen applications to Oxygen, Shopify's managed hosting and content delivery network.
+Hydrogen is built on top of the React library for client-side JavaScript, and Remix for its server-side routing capabilities.

+In 2025 Shopify announced that over the last five years it had migrated all of its apps to React Native so that the same code could be employed for all client platforms.